 You will need to purchase your own textbooks, stationery and the required graphical calculator.
 The College currently sells the Casio fx-CG50 for £60.
 In some cases, where there is difficulty meeting these costs, the college student support fund may help.

 A level Mathematics is essential for those studying courses with a high level of mathematical content, e.g. Mathematics, Statistics, Engineering, Computer Science and Economics.

 A good Mathematics A level grade is also required by some universities for Computer Science and Economics.

 Students wishing to apply for Maths, Engineering, Computer Science or Physics at the most selective universities would also find an A level in Further Maths either essential or advantageous.

-5 GCSEs at grade 4 or above, including English, plus a grade 7 or above in Maths.
+5 GCSEs at grade 4 or above, including English and a grade 7 or above in Mathematics.
 Good algebraic skills are essential and a willingness to think.